ponix4k/ponix4k/README.md

 =====================
 Junior web developer and Parttime CTFer
 --------------------
-I've Been Learning Ruby on Rails now for about 2 years and I really enjoy it.
-I also enjoy tinkering with python to create some tools that help solve some CTF challenges.
+I've Been Learning Ruby on Rails now for about 2 years and I really enjoy it. \n I also enjoy tinkering with python to create some tools that help solve some CTF challenges.

 * 🌍  I'm based in England